Type & click enter

 Written by Toh Shi Ting

-Cycling is deemed one of the most environmental-friendly modes of transport, but PABensen, in collaboration with Professor Yap Fook Fah, has decided to push its greenness a notch higher with the ONEWOOD Bicycle.
+The bicycle has been deemed as one of the most environmental-friendly mode of transport, but PABensen, in collaboration with Professor Yap Fook Fah, has decided to push its greenness by a notch higher with the ONEWOOD Bike.

-Professor Yap from the School of Mechanical and Aerospace Engineering (NTU, Singapore) has always been interested in cycling technology and has studied bicycle design extensively.
-With input from students and fellow cyclists, he came up with a new design for a bicycle that embraces both new technology and natural materials.
-To turn his idea to reality, he was introduced to PABensen by a fellow colleague who was responsible for guiding the NTU Diesel Car Racing Team in the construction of a wooden car.
+Professor Yap from the School of Mechanical and Aerospace Engineering (MAE), Nanyang Technological University (NTU), Singapore, has always been interested in the construction of bicycles and has studied it extensively.
+He was introduced to PABensen by a fellow colleague who was responsible for guiding the NTU Diesel Car Racing Team in the construction of a wooden car.
 The wooden car participated in the Shell Eco Marathon Competition, where PABensen sponsored and handcrafted the team’s wooden steering wheel.